How do you attract more traffic organically to your site?

 So how do you decide which are the right keywords to improve your SEO efforts?

-Follow our 9 simple tips and you’ll improve your SEO in no time.
+Follow our 9 simple tips for choosing keywords for SEO

 #1.
 Put yourself in their shoes.